elymsyr/internship-ordinatrum/README.md

 ./add_source_n_dashboard.sh.sh
 ```

-*If you get data source uid, be sure that the data source uid is same with the one in the dashboard json files.
+*If you get any error related to the data source uid, be sure that the data source uid is same with the one in the dashboard json files.
 Create a new datasource with hand and find data source uid by checking the new data source's JSON.
 Change the data source uid in the dashboard1.json and dashboard2.json files.
 Import files to Grafana again.*